HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 The battle for our top spot was a bit of a stand-off between the REI Kingdom 6 and The North Face Wawona 6.

-The Kingdom 6 won out as the best all around tent, but I’d recommend checking out our review of the Wawona below as the two tents have different pros and cons and will suit different campers.
+The Kingdom 6 won out as the best all around tent, but I’d recommend reading our review of the Wawona below as the two tents have different pros and cons and will suit various campers.

-The a major upgrade in recent years is the improved pole structure which is designed to give extra stability in bad weather and make setup easier.
+A significant upgrade in recent years is the improved pole structure designed to give extra stability in bad weather and make setup easier.

-As the tunnel-style design of the tent is susceptible to high winds if pitched broadside, this is a welcome development of the design.
+As the tunnel-style design of the tent is susceptible to high winds if pitched broadside, this is a welcomed addition.

 You can either have it set up as one big room or use a central divider wall to separate the tent into two areas – great if you want to put the kids to bed early.

-One half of the tent has a greater mesh coverage than the other, which gives different options for privacy versus ventilation if you’re camping without the fly on.
+Half of the tent has greater mesh coverage than the other, which gives different options for privacy versus ventilation if you’re camping without the rain fly on.

-The downside of this tent compared to the Wawona 6 is that there’s very limited vestibule space.
+The downside of this tent compared to the North Face Wawona 6 is that there’s limited vestibule space.

-You can also buy a “mud room” which attaches onto the tent to give more storage but this will set you back an extra hundred bucks.
+You can also buy a “mudroom” that attaches to the tent to give more storage, but this will set you back an extra hundred bucks.

 Read our full REI Co-op Kingdom 6 tent review here…

-The Alps Mountaineering Camp Creek 6-person tent is a great option for regular car campers who want a tent for 2-3 season camping without the price tag of a premium brand.
+The Alps Mountaineering Camp Creek 6-person tent is an excellent option for car campers who want a tent for 2-3 season camping without the price tag of a premium brand.

-Its cabin-style design with straight sidewalls is a great option if you’re tall or want to set up cots inside.
+Its cabin-style design with straight sidewalls is great if you’re tall or want to set up cots inside.

-With a maximum height of 7 foot, even the tallest camper will be able to stand upright and walk around in the Alps Mountaineering Camp Creek 6-person tent.
+With a maximum height of 7 feet, even the tallest camper will be able to stand upright and walk around in the Alps Mountaineering Camp Creek 6-person tent.

 However, this design does have a downside in terms of how resistant the tent is to wind.

-Due to their shape, cabin-style tents are much more susceptible to being damaged or destroyed in strong winds than dome-style tents.
+Due to their shape, cabin-style tents are more susceptible to being damaged in strong winds than dome-style tents.

-As the Alps Mountaineering Camp Creek comes with a partial rain fly rather than a full-length version, I’d rate this as a 2-3 season tent overall.
+Since the Alps Mountaineering Camp Creek tent comes with a partial rainfly rather than a full-length version, I’d rate this as a 2-3 season tent.

 There are four doors giving lots of options for ventilation in warm weather and plenty of room inside for four adults (or dogs!).